 The Local Government Modernization Act of 2005, T.C.A. §§ 9-3-401 through 9-3-407, directs the comptroller of the treasury to determine those local governments that are not in compliance with the accounting and financial reporting standards established by the Governmental Accounting Standards Board (GASB).
 Governments not in compliance must submit an implementation work plan to the comptroller.
 For counties, the county mayor will serve as the primary person with responsibility for the work plan's development and implementation.

-Any local government failing to implement GASB standards by June 30, 2008 is subject to penalties and restrictions, including withdrawal of eligibility for economic and community development grants and reduction of bank excise tax and Hall income tax revenues (not to exceed 5 percent of the total amount due in any fiscal year) until the local government is in compliance.
+Any local government failing to implement GASB standards is subject to penalties and restrictions, including withdrawal of eligibility for economic and community development grants and reduction of bank excise tax and Hall income tax revenues (not to exceed 5 percent of the total amount due in any fiscal year) until the local government is in compliance.
 If a school system fails to comply, then it will not be eligible for certain state funded education grants as determined by the comptroller and the commissioner of education.
 If a county highway department fails to comply, then the comptroller and the commissioner of revenue shall determine the amount reduction of monthly state gasoline tax proceeds going to the county.
 The gasoline tax proceeds reduced will be held in reserve and allocated to the county upon the county becoming compliant as determined by the comptroller.

 The comptroller will provide a list of professional firms to any local government not in compliance with GASB standards to assist in the work plan.
 The local government must provide funds for the cost of this assistance.